FuelLabs/fuel-specs/specs/protocol/abi.md

 All receipts will have a `type` property:

-- `type`: String, type of the receipt.
+- `type`: String; the type of the receipt.
 Can be one of:
   - Call
   - Return
   - ReturnData